AtefehNirumandJazi/MockupsToGUI_Replicability/README.md

 # Replicability Package for Mockups to GUI Generation

-This repository contains the data required to replicate the results presented in our paper, *"From Mock-Ups to IFML-like Models: Leveraging Large Language Models for Web Engineering."*
+This repository contains the data required to replicate the results presented in our study,
 ## Structure

 - **Input_Data**: